 The summary in this report captures what the conference organizers have identified as the key recommendations.
 It was not possible to repeat every recommendation of all the working groups and still produce a summary.
 The working group reports, all attached in their entirety as appendices, describe the various problems and suggested solutions at greater length and contain additional detailed recommendations.

-The Guardianship Clinic, Benjamin N. Cardozo School of Law, "Guardianship in New York: Developing an Agenda for Change" (2012).
-Writings from the Bet Tzedek Clinic.
+The Guardianship Clinic, "Guardianship in New York: Developing an Agenda for Change" (2012).
+Bet Tzedek Writings.
 1.